 The Jersey Curriculum is interwoven into an exciting “Creative Curriculum.”
 Learning is embedded in a rigorous and challenging academic programme of study which enables all pupils to reach their full potential.
 Children in KS2 are encouraged to join specialist clubs where they can develop their musical and/or sporting abilities.
 Generally children are taught to become more independent as learners.
 They are given increasing levels of responsibility throughout the years so that their confidence grows, and their transition to secondary school becomes seamless.

-For more information on each curriculum subject then please view our School handbook and Teaching & Learning guide.
+For more information on each curriculum subject then please view our School handbook and Teaching For Learning guide.